 The medical director will communicate when it is determined that interest must be disclosed and/or further managed.
+Monitoring reports of conflict of interest is presented to Clinical Exective Board (CEB).

 2.7 Process for Scientific and Ethical Review of Research